 The person who had one talent didn’t invest his talent.
 Instead, he dug it in the ground because he was afraid.
 He gave the one talent back to his master.
-The master wasn’t happy at all and he called him a sloth.
-In a nutshell, the master didn’t want anything to do with him and gave the talent to the one who made ten talents.
+The master wasn’t happy at all, and he called him a sloth.
+In a nutshell, the master didn’t want anything to do with him and gave the talent to the person who made ten talents.

 The ending is quoted below in English Standard Version (ESV)

 27 Then you ought to have invested my money with the bankers, and at my coming, I should have received what was my own with interest.
 28 So take the talent from him and give it to him who has the ten talents.
 29 For to everyone who has will more be given, and he will have an abundance.
 But from the one who has not, even what he has will be taken away.
 30 And cast the worthless servant into the outer darkness.
 In that place there will be weeping and gnashing of teeth.’

 I encourage you can read the verse here!

 The parable was written in a way that talents were used as currency.
 It was up to those three men to increase their talents.

 By investing these talents, two of the men naturally double the value.
 The one who didn’t invest their one talent didn’t increase it.

 He was afraid to invest his talent and buried it not taking any risk at all.